0xb120/wp-plugin-downlauditor/README.md

 ```
 4. Run the script
 5. Triage output
+6. Start a ready-to-go wordpress instance with `docker compose` and test the plugin dinamically

 ## Description

 The script works in three different modes:
 - **download**: Download worpress plugins using the [official WP APIs and specific filters](https://developer.wordpress.org/reference/functions/plugins_api/).
 Plugins are stored inside the `plugins` folder (`download-dir/plugins/plugin-name/version/`).
 Plugin information are stored inside a SQLite database.
 - **audit**: Audit the `plugins` folder using `semgrep` and specific rules provided to the script.
 Audit results are stored inside a SQLite database.
+Semgrep "raw" results are stored for the latest version of every plugin inside a `semgrep-scan` directory.
 - **both**: Run the script in download mode and then in audit mode.

 Information stored inside the `Plugins` db table: